jordifierro/jordifierro.github.io/_posts/2015-12-23-building-blog.md

 And finally, the comments system.
 I've chosen [Disqus](https://disqus.com){:target="_blank"}
-because it's highly used and very easy to integrate and manage, but you are free to use other services or even not add comments at all.
+because it's highly used and very easy to integrate and manage, but you are free to use other services or even not to add comments at all.

 If you choose this one, you can use this brief setup summary: